 See Related: Ways To Make Travel Less Stressful

 7. Use travel credit cards (but do so responsibly)

 One of the best travel tips for frequent travelers is to ensure you have a travel-friendly credit card.
 If you’re a savvy traveler, you know that using a travel credit card can help you rack up reward points or miles that can be used for future travel or even for free flights or hotel rooms.
 If you don’t want free travel, use a cashback credit card to get cash directly to your bank account instead of reward points.

 However, it’s important to use these cards responsibly.
 Travel hacking is not about spending more money.
 It’s about using your hard-earned money and points strategically to maximize your travel.

-If you’re not careful, you could end up racking up a lot of debt.
-So, if you’re going to use a travel credit card, be sure to pay off your balance in full each month.
+If you’re not careful, you could risk a lot of debt.
+So, if you use a travel credit card, pay off your balance in full each month.

 Additionally, be sure to take advantage of all the travel perks that these cards offer.
-For example, many travel credit cards offer trip insurance or rental car insurance.
-So, if you’re planning a vacation, be sure to use a travel credit card so that you can have some financial protection in case something goes wrong.
+For example, many travel credit cards offer trip or rental car insurance.
+So, if you’re planning a vacation, use a travel credit card for financial protection in case something goes wrong.